 IATA expects airlines around the world to collectively post net profit of US$29.3bln in 2020 as fears of a global recession ease and oil prices stabilise.

 Campaigns that call on people to fly less do little to support aviation’s push towards lowering carbon emissions, a senior Qantas executive says.
 Earlier in 2019, the Swedish government started asking people to reconsider the need to fly.
-The initiative – known as Flygskam or flight shame – has led to declining passenger numbers, according to
+This content is available exclusively to Australian Aviation members.
+LoginBecome a MemberTo continue reading the rest of

 An IATA 2019 survey showed 70 per cent of passengers were willing to share personal information such as biometric data to speed up processes at the airport.